sarveshmathi/ScrabbleJava/README.md

 Once you've followed these steps you should be able to run the project from BoardDisplay class, which should bring up the game window.

-After this, it's a simple two-player game of Scrabble, which is played according to a slightly modified version* of the [official rules](https://scrabble.hasbro.com/en-us/rules):
+After this, it's a simple two-player game of Scrabble, which is played according to a modified version* of the [official rules](https://scrabble.hasbro.com/en-us/rules):

 1. Player One starts by default and makes a word using any of the letters in his/her rack.